s13n/cwASIO/README.md

 also makes writing portable applications easier, since the API is the same everywhere.
 Furthermore, the native API allows a host application to have more than one driver loaded and used at the same time, if so desired.

+## Writing a driver

+cwASIO includes two code skeletons that you can use as a starting point for your own driver implementation.
+One is for a driver written in C, and the other for C++.
+There are numerous places in the skeletons where you are supposed to insert your own code.
+They are marked with a brief comment.

+The skeletons are supported by some elementary scaffolding for dealing with system specifics like complying with the rules for dynamically loadable modules, and their registration in the system, to support portability of your code.
+This support code is contained in `cwASIOdriver.h` and `cwASIOdriver.c` files.

+A driver is a shared library suitable for being loaded at runtime by a host application.
+For the host application to be able to find it on the host system, it must be registered, which is a process that depends on the OS used.
+The information necessary for this registration process is a few GUIDs and some texts that identify and describe the driver.
+You must fill in those values that are specific for your driver.